monarch-initiative/automaxo/README.md

 This project aims to use Large Language Models (LLMs) for the curation of the Medical Action Ontology (MaXO).
 The following steps outline the setup and execution of the project.

-## Setting Up the Virtual Environment
+## Setting Up the Virtual Environment And Running the whole project

 First, create and activate a virtual environment: